3 Clues iOS 16 Gives Us About the iPhone 14

 iOS 16's new lock screen widgets are another potential clue, since they feel more akin to Apple Watch complications and are therefore more glanceable.
 Some Android phones have similar widgets on their own always-on displays.

-One of iOS 16's more subtle features is revamped Visual Lookup which can identify objects, people, pets and landmarks in photos and provide additional information or context.
+One of iOS 16's more subtle features is a revamped Visual Look Up that can identify objects, people, pets and landmarks in photos and provide additional information or context.
 A nifty addition this year is the ability to tap on any photo to remove the background.
 You can literally tap-and-lift a foreground subject like a person or a dog away from the background and add the "cutout" to other apps to share or create a collage.

 Cinematic mode made its debut on the iPhone 13 series and is basically Apple's take on a Portrait mode for video.
 While Cinematic mode is fun to use, the results can be hit or miss.
 It's reminiscent of when Apple introduced Portrait mode with the iPhone 7 Plus: Initially it worked but wasn't great.
 Over several years, Apple improved Portrait mode to the point where it's actually quite wonderful.